influxdata/telegraf/plugins/inputs/amqp_consumer/README.md

   # username = ""
   # password = ""

-  ## Exchange to declare and consume from.
+  ## Name of the exchange to declare.
+If unset, no exchange will be declared.
   exchange = "telegraf"

   ## Exchange type; common types are "direct", "fanout", "topic", "header", "x-consistent-hash".